tejas-54/Gold_price-_predictor/README.md

 - **Mean Squared Error (MSE)**: Measures the average squared difference between predicted and actual values.
 - **Root Mean Squared Error (RMSE)**: Provides an estimate of the standard deviation of the prediction errors, offering insight into how concentrated the data is around the line of best fit.
 - **R-squared (R2)**: Represents the proportion of variance for the dependent variable that's explained by independent variables in the model.
 Higher values indicate better fits.
+- **Cross-Validation**:To further assess the robustness of the models, cross-validation was performed using **cross_val_score** with 5-fold cross-validation.
+This method helps ensure that the model's performance is consistent across different subsets of the dataset, providing a more reliable estimate of its predictive capabilities.

 ## Comparison of Different Models
 The performance of each model was recorded, showcasing the following results: